chandrasekaran-group/chandrasekaran-group.github.io/content/people/index.md

     <div>
         <h3>Tianyang Zhou</h3>
         <strong>PhD Student (2023 - Present)</strong><br>
-        Tianyang is a PhD student focusing on software security, system security and machine learning security.
+        Tianyang is a Ph.D. student focusing on software security, system security and machine learning security.
 Currently, he is working on utilizing machine learning techniques to improve the security of software systems.<br>
         <a href="https://qsdrqs.github.io" target="_blank">Personal Website</a> |
         <a href="https://github.com/qsdrqs" target="_blank">GitHub</a> |
         <a href="mailto:tz64@illinois.edu" target="_blank">Email</a>